Licensed Mental Health Practitioner

 Dorothy has worked with families surrounding these issues during her years in private practice.
 In a complex society with all members of the family suffering from stress, the work of the family and therapist together is to restore balance to the family.
 As the therapist, Dorothy uses a combination of techniques to assist the children in expressing their feelings and gaining mastery over their negative emotions.
 Dorothy provides additional training in parenting practices that will assist parents to regain the balance of their household.
 She has had additional training throughout her private practice years in working with children with Attention Deficit Disorder and other learning and behavioral challenges.

 Prior to joining Wholeness Healing Center Dorothy was in private practice in Aurora, Nebraska.
 She had maintained a private practice since 1998.
 She has provided substance abuse counseling and mental health counseling at group homes such as St. Monica’s treatment group home, working with adolescent girls with co-occuring disorders.
-She continues to provide counseling services to another group home in central Nebraska.
 While completing her Masters Degree she was employed at Tabitha Health Care Services in Grand Island, Nebraska as a Hospice Social Worker.
 While residing in the state of Massachusetts, Dorothy provided protective services to frail and disabled adults still living in their homes.
 She holds a Bachelor of Science degree in Social Work from Kearney State College in Kearney, Nebraska and a Masters of Science Degree in Community Counseling from the University of Nebraska at Kearney.

 Personal Counseling Philosophy